 Switch node QB_d is valley switching and node QD_d has achieved ZVS.
-Please refer to Figure 59 and Figure 60.
+See Figure 59 and Figure 60.
 It is not uncommon for switch node QD_d to obtain ZVS before QB_d .
-This is because during the QD_d switch node voltage transition, the reflected output current provides immediate energy for the LC tank at the switch node.
-Where at the QB_d switch node transition the primary has been shorted out by the high side or low side FETs in the H bridge.
-This transition is dependent on the energy stored in L_S and L{LK} to provide energy for the LC tank at switch node QB_d making it take longer to achieve ZVS.
+This is because during the QD_d switch node voltage transition, the reflected output current provides immediate energy for the LC tank at the switch node where the primary has been shorted out by the high-side or low-side FETs in the H bridge in the QB_d switch node transition.
+This transition is dependent on the energy stored in L_S and L{LK} to provide energy for the LC tank at switch node QB_d , making it take longer to achieve ZVS.

 When the converter is running at 25 A, both switch nodes are operating into zero voltage switching (ZVS).
 It is also worth mentioning that there is no evidence of the gate miller plateau during gate driver switching.
-This is because the voltage across the drains and sources of FETs QA through QD have already transitioned before.
+This is because the voltage across the drains and sources of FETs QA through QD transitioned earlier.